Visiting Palaces and Museums in Kerala is the best way to experience the regal lineage and watch different artefacts.

 Archaeological Museum, Thrissur: This museum was once the one-time summer palace of the Raja of Kollengode.
 Now it transformed to a museum which houses a lot of artefacts.

-Art Museum, Thrissur: It must be interesting for the travelers to watch different artefacts belong to the royal families.
+Art Museum, Thrissur: It must be interesting for the travellers to watch different artefacts belong to the royal families.
 They also interestingly watch wooden carvings, ancient jewellery and metal sculptures during their visit to Kerala.
 The Art Muesum in Thrissur can be a good recommendation for people who love to watch such things.
 You can also watch Japanese and Chinese artefacts in this museum.

 Hill Palace, Tripunithura: Built in 1865, this elegant palace was once the official residence of the then Maharajas of Kochi.
 The Hill Palace at Tripunithura spread across more than 52 acres of land and consists of 49 buildings.
 Besides, it has a deer park and provides facilities for horse riding.
 It has 13 galleries of oil paintings.
 You can also enjoy a lot of things by visiting this palace like 19th century paintings, sculptures in plaster of Paris and stones and murals.
 Besides, this palace houses coir items, inscription and manuscripts belonging to the royal family.